videojs/rfcs/proposals/0003-vhs-next.md

 ## PipelineProvider

-Pipeline provider allows registering custom pipelines for specific mimeTypes.
+The pipeline provider allows custom pipelines to be registered for specific mimeTypes.
 The player will use it during load.

 ```ts
 interface PipelineProvider {